Drug & Alcohol Addiction Group Therapy in Cincinnati

 At Cedar Oaks Wellness Center, we know confidentiality is an important right that every client has.
 In our support groups, all members are expected to treat one another with respect and not sure anything they learn with others outside of the group.
 This is how deep bonds can form between group members – relationships in the group are built on a foundation of trust.

-Ready to begin your treatment?
-We treat alcohol and various drug addictions – learn more about our Cincinnati wellness center by calling us at (513) 780-5201.
+Ready to begin group therapy for drug and alcohol addiction?
+We are here to help – to learn more about our Cincinnati wellness center contact us online give us a call at (513) 780-5201.